liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/03-content-pages/01-creating-content-pages-intro.markdown

 [TOC levels=1-4]

-Content Pages provide a new paradigm for creating pages in @product@.
+Content Pages provide a new paradigm for creating pages in @sharepoint@.
 They empower marketers and content creators to build pages that can be easily managed and have their content edited in-line and on the fly.